 During the 1980s, aspartame was authorised for use in foods and as a table-top sweetener by several EU Member States.
 European legislation harmonising its use in foodstuffs was introduced in 1994 following thorough safety evaluations by the Scientific Committee on Food (SCF) in 1984 and 1988.
 Further reviews of aspartame data were carried out by the SCF in 1997 and 2002.

 Since 2002, EFSA has kept the safety of aspartame under regular review and its Scientific Panels have issued several opinions on studies related to this sweetener.
 Currently, this work is carried out by the Panel on Food Additives and Nutrient Sources Added to Food (ANS).

 From 8 January to15 February 2013, EFSA held an online public consultation on its draft scientific opinion on the safety of aspartame.
 All stakeholders and interested parties were invited to comment on the draft opinion.
 As part of this important process and the Authority’s commitment to actively engaging with its stakeholders, EFSA also held a meeting with interested parties to discuss its draft opinion and the feedback received from the online public consultation.
 EFSA received over 200 comments for consideration during its online public consultation as well as key learning from a wide-ranging and constructive exchange with stakeholders at the follow-up meeting.
-This process has ensured that no stone has been left unturned and that the widest possible range of scientific views and information have been considered before the ANS Panel adopts its opinion.
-The results of the online public consultation and feedback from the meeting as well as EFSA’s responses to the comments received, will be published in a report together with the final opinion, scheduled for May 2013.
+This process has ensured that no stone has been left unturned and that the widest possible range of scientific views and information will be considered before the ANS Panel adopts its opinion.

 - EFSA wraps up aspartame consultation with public meeting